dfrnt-labs/terminusdb-docs-static/src/app/docs/openai-handlebars-config/page.md

 You need to create a Handlebars embedding for each document class that you want to index.

-Assuming you have logged into TerminusCMS, selected a team and data product, do the following -
+Assuming you have logged into TerminusDB, selected a team and data product, do the following -

 1. Choose the OpenAI icon from the menu on the left
 2. Using the dropdown menu, select the document class you want to generate an embedding for.